ernes/generic-dice/demo/README.md

 npm run demo
 ```

-To run this demo, open index.html in any browser after building the dist bundle.
+To run this demo, open index.html in any browser after building the dist bundle with `npm run demo` from the root of this repository.